KennethWussmann/github-archive/docs/configuration.md

     githubSource:
       # The user from which we want to archive:
       user: ghost
-      # We wouldn't need to configure any filters, because by default we only have access to their public repos.
-      # This below would be the default config anyways:
-      #filter:
+      filter:
-      #  # Only repos they own
+        # Only repos they own
-      #  type: owner
+        type: owner
-      #  # Only archive public repos
+        # Only archive public repos
-      #  visibility:
+        visibility:
-      #    - public
+          - public
 ```

 ## GitHub Access Tokens and Rate Limiting